whamcloud/Online-Help/docs/Install_Guide/guide.md

 For other database backup strategies and discussions on the merits of the different approaches, refer to the PostgreSQL project documentation.

-Restoring the Intel® Manager for Lustre\* Service
+Restoring the Manager for Lustre\* Service
 ---------------------------------------------------

 Most of the effort expended in developing a recovery strategy for IT